-I've not seen a copy of the accompanying letter Westerby sent to Mr N. However, I've previously seen a copy of a letter Westerby sent to consumers in July 2015 and in which it was explained that Abana customers weren't, in fact, being novated to Abana (FS) Ltd. Further, that Westerby understood the reason for this was that Abana didn't consider Abana (FS) Ltd to be suitably independent to provide advice.
-In these cases Westerby urged consumers to have their SIPPs reviewed immediately by an independent financial advisor with the necessary permissions.
+In the accompanying letter Westerby explained that Abana customers weren't, in fact, being novated to Abana (FS) Ltd. Westerby said it understood the reason for this was that Abana didn't consider Abana (FS) Ltd to be suitably independent to provide advice.
+And Westerby urged consumers to have their SIPPs reviewed immediately by an independent financial advisor with the necessary permissions.
+It also said if consumers had any queries about its letter, they should address these to a Mr G of Abana and it provided Mr G's contact details.